 Compliance

-Below YellowNest’s strategy for meeting the conditions laid out in the regulations alongside HMRC's guidelines.
-There are a number of conditions within the regulations, here are some of the steps that YellowNest takes to ensure these conditions are met:
+There are several conditions in the regulations.
+Here are some of the steps that YellowNest takes to ensure these conditions are met:

 Financial Risk

-The 'partnership arrangements', where an employer partners with an existing commercial nursery to provide a small number of places for its employees, is very different to a traditional workplace nursery where the employer would carry full P&L responsibility as the workplace nursery is provided solely for the use of a single employer and their employees children.
-Under the Partnership Arrangements your liability is limited to the fixed periodical financial contribution you make.
-That contribution is derived from your Class 1A National Employer savings and managed by YellowNest as part of the Operator Fee we charge (which tracks the Employer NI rate, 13.8% today, going up to 15% in April).
-HMRC say in their guidance regarding the Partnership Arrangements that where the viability of the nursery in unproven then funding can take the form of a regular financial contribution, which is what we do.
+The 'partnership arrangements', where an employer partners with an existing commercial nursery to provide a small number of places for its employees, is very different to a traditional workplace nursery (such as the Bright Horizons model), where the employer would carry full P&L responsibility as the workplace nursery is provided solely for the use of a single employer and their employees’ children.
+Under the Partnership Arrangements, your liability is limited to the fixed periodical financial contribution you make.
+That contribution is derived from your Class 1A National Employer savings and managed by YellowNest as part of the Operator Fee we charge (which tracks the Employer NI rate of 15%).
+HMRC say in their guidance regarding the Partnership Arrangements that where the viability of the nursery is unproven then funding can take the form of a regular financial contribution, which is what we do by allocating funds on a quarterly basis.
+If an employee terminates their 12-month agreement early, the employer will continue to cover the additional nursery funding for the remaining months (with a cap of £1.1k) to comply with HMRC's requirement of a regular financial contribution.

 Nurseries